2012-2013 Academic Catalog

 3 sh (may not be repeated for credit)

-A capstone course designed for graduating seniors, focusing on applying communication and public relations research and theory for a real client.
+A capstone course focusing on applying communication and public relations research and theory for a real client.
 Provides a thorough experience in conducting public relations and integrated communications campaigns and in preparing communication materials.
 Working in teams, students prepare and conduct the research, planning, implementation and evaluation of an actual campaign for a client.
 An advanced course requiring full understanding of public relations theory, writing, techniques and research methods.
-Permission is required.
 Credit may not be received in both PUR 4801 and PUR 4802.

-1.5 sh (may not be repeated for credit)
+1.5 sh (may be repeated for up to 3 sh of credit)